Online Safety Grants Program – Round 2 recipients

 Audience

-The target audience will include young people, parents, carers, as well as Indigenous and CALD communities in rural and metropolitan New South Wales.
+Young people, parents, carers, and First Nations and culturally and linguistically diverse communities in rural and metropolitan New South Wales.

 Funding